LucasAmos/lucasamos.dev-next/posts/secretsmanager.md

 ### If Secrets Manager is so great then why do I need to use caching?

-Secrets Manager massively simplifies the management of credentials but if an API call must be made everytime a Lambda is invoked latency will be added to your application.
+Secrets Manager massively simplifies the management of credentials but if an API call must be made every time a Lambda is invoked latency will be added to your application.
 Add to this the costs for making requests to the Secrets Manager API and it's clear that caching the API response is something we should employ.
 In fact it's such a useful pattern that AWS has created a
 [Java caching library](https://aws.amazon.com/blogs/security/use-aws-secrets-manager-client-side-caching-libraries-to-improve-the-availability-and-latency-of-using-your-secrets/).
-Unfortunately there is no libaray for Node or Python so we will have to create our own
+Unfortunately there is no library for Node or Python so we will have to create our own

 ### Creating a secret